aosman101/fitness-gym-systems-design-assets/README.md

-# fitness-gym-systems-design-assets
+## fitness-gym-systems-design-assets

 ![status](https://img.shields.io/badge/status-active-brightgreen)
 ![made-with](https://img.shields.io/badge/made%20with-UML%20%26%20Wireframes-lightgrey)
 ![license](https://img.shields.io/badge/license-CC%20BY%204.0-blue)

+## Overview

+This repository serves as a curated gallery of Systems Analysis & Design artefacts for a Gym Information System, which I developed independently after studying Systems Analysis and Design at university.
+It showcases the complete design lifecycle—from requirements gathering to UI design—and offers an integrated perspective on how analytical and modelling techniques are utilised to create robust information systems.

-A curated gallery of systems analysis & design artefacts for a **Gym Information System**: UML class & use-case diagrams, CRC cards, relational schema, a broker class, UI flow, and a high-level UI prototype.
-These materials come from my Systems Analysis & Design work and are organised for easy review.
+The artefacts featured include UML class and use case diagrams, CRC cards, relational schema, a broker class, UI flow, and a high-level prototype, effectively illustrating both the conceptual and technical dimensions of the system.

-The scope covers membership & payments, access control, class scheduling, equipment maintenance, reports, and a friendly UI for staff and members. :contentReference[oaicite:0]{index=0}.
+📘 Project Scope

+The Fitness First Gym System supports a comprehensive set of functionalities for managing:

+🧾 Membership & Payments
+Registration, renewal, and tracking of member accounts and payments.

+🔐 Access Control
+Secure entry management ensuring only authorised members can access facilities.

+📅 Class & Training Scheduling
+Planning and booking of fitness classes and personal training sessions.

+🏋️ Equipment Management
+Inventory tracking, maintenance scheduling, and usage reporting.

+📈 Reporting & Analytics
+Generating insights on attendance, class participation, and revenue.

+💬 Notifications & Communication
+Sending automated alerts for upcoming classes, renewals, or gym announcements.

+💻 User Experience
+A friendly and intuitive interface for both gym staff and members, with potential for mobile and online integration.
+:contentReference[oaicite:0]{index=0}.

 ---

 ## Contents

-├── diagrams/

-│ ├── Use Case Diagram
+📂 Gym-Information-System/

+├── 📘 Osman_Adil_13199246.pdf # Full report (requirements, pseudo-code, analysis).

-│ ├── UML Class Diagram
+├── 🖼 UML Class Diagram.

-│ ├── Gym System Relational Schema

-│ ├── GymStaff Broker Class.png

-│ ├── 2 CRC Cards Equipment & Classes
+├── 🖼 Use Case Diagram.

-│ ├── 2 CRC Cards Gym staff & member
+├── 🖼 2 CRC Cards Gym staff & member.

-│ ├── 2 CRC Cards Membership plan
+├── 🖼 2 CRC Cards Membership plan.

-│ └── 2 CRC Cards Trainer & Payments
+├── 🖼 2 CRC Cards Trainer & Payments.

-├── ui/
+├── 🖼 2 CRC Cards Equipments & Classes.

+├── 🖼 Gym System Relational Schema.

+├── 🖼 GymStaff Broker Class.

-│ ├── UI Flow Diagram
+├── 🖼 UI Flow Diagram.

-│ └── UI Prototype
+├── 🖼 UI Prototype.

+└── 📄 README.md